top of page

 Narendra: It’s like that.
 That’s what I’m saying—

-Adrenalina: Isn’t that how the president of Harvard can rise to that position having plagiarized everything she ever published?
+Adrenalina: Right.
+That's how the president of Harvard can rise to that position having plagiarized everything she ever published.
 And that’s also how when found out she is not defrocked in a nationally televised shaming ceremony and marched out of town naked on the back of a donkey but is instead demoted to a senior position at the school with the same pay grade.

 Narendra: I think this thing has to be far more intelligent and intentional.
 It has to be engaged in social engineering.
 I don’t mean evil.
 It’s hard to suggest any of this without it being tinged with implications or accusations of malice, as you suggested.
 For all I know, this could be initiated by a force that merely has a deeper understanding of the situation and is trying to save your life.